 If you can’t find the right partner(s) online, do not despair!

-In this case, we may apply for the National Erasmus+ Offices and/or the Erasmus+ National Agencies.
-They will give us additional and customized tips about where to find partners and what criteria to use in the process of selection.
-Besides, these agencies have the contacts of the representatives of the other countries, and can put us into contact with potential project partner.
+In this case, you may apply for the National Erasmus+ Offices and/or the Erasmus+ National Agencies.
+They will give you additional and customized tips about where to find partners and what criteria to use in the process of selection.
+Besides, these agencies have the contacts of the representatives of the other countries and can put you into contact with potential project partners.

-To get our partnership offers, don’t forget to fill the dedicate sign up form on the Active Youth website.
+To get our partnership offers, don’t forget to fill the dedicated sign-up form on the Active Youth website.
 You can also check our Erasmus PIF and all the projects that we have implemented.
 Because our past record speaks louder than words.